HTML Entities Encoder/Decoder

 When should I encode HTML?

-< is the actual less-than symbol that starts HTML tags. &lt; is the HTML entity that displays the < character as text instead of being interpreted as a tag.
+The less-than symbol is the actual character that starts HTML tags.
+The HTML entity version displays the symbol as text instead of being interpreted as markup.

 What is XSS and how does encoding prevent it?

 XSS (Cross-Site Scripting) injects malicious scripts into web pages.
-Encoding converts <script> to &lt;script&gt;, displaying it as text instead of executing.
+Encoding converts script tags to safe entities, displaying them as text instead of executing.

 Does encoding affect SEO?

-No. Search engines understand HTML entities. &amp; is treated the same as & for indexing purposes.
-Encoding is purely a display/security concern.
+No. Search engines understand HTML entities.
+Encoded ampersands are treated the same as regular ampersands for indexing purposes.